Jay Begaye (Diné)

 Tony Duncan (Apache, Arikara and Hidatsa)

 Tony has performed for audiences worldwide including performances at the Kennedy Center for the Performing Arts, The Smithsonian Museum, The Billboard Music Awards, The Tonight Show, and The White House.
-Duncan was the 2013-14 Native American Music Awards ARTIST OF THE YEAR.
-As a flute player he is currently signed to the largest Native American music label Canyon Records.
-Duncan has toured with acclaimed Native American artists such as R. Carlos Nakai and Joanne Shenandoah, as well as International Pop Star, Nelly Furtado.
-Duncan was the featured dancer on Nelly Furtado's music video, "Big Hoops."
-In Summer 2012, he toured across Europe and Asia with Nelly Furtado.
-Duncan enchanted audiences with his hoop dancing as well as his flute playing to over 100,000 people in Paris, London, Tokyo, Manila, Switzerland and the Island of Malta.
+Duncan was the 2013-14 Native American Music Awards Artist of the Year.
+As a flute player, he is currently signed to the largest Native American music label Canyon Records.
+Duncan has toured with acclaimed Native American artists such as R. Carlos Nakai and Joanne Shenandoah, as well as across Europe and Asia with international pop star, Nelly Furtado.
+He enchanted over 100,000 people in Paris, London, Tokyo, Manila, Switzerland and the Island of Malta with his hoop dancing and flute playing.
+He is the featured dancer on Nelly Furtado's music video, "Big Hoops.”

 Violet Duncan (Plains Cree and Taino)

 Violet, from Kehewin, Alberta, Canada, was Miss Indian World 2012.
 As such, she represented all indigenous people of North America.
 Violet combines traditional dance styles and storytelling to tell stories passed down from generation to generation.
 She has performed for audiences across the United States, Canada and Europe.
-Violet is the author and illustrator of The Sweet Violet Series of children’s books, including When We Dance and Let's Hoop Dance, a delightful father and son story about sharing the gift of the Hoop Dance.
-Violet lives with her husband and three young children in Arizona.
+Violet is the author and illustrator of The Sweet Violet Series of children’s books.
+When We Dance tells about a mother passing down traditional teachings through oral history and dance to her daughter.
+The girl is taught that dance is a way to connect with all things and through dance they can truly appreciate the beauty all around them.
+Let's Hoop Dance, is a delightful father and son story about sharing the gift of the Hoop Dance inspired by Violet watching the passion and determination in her son when he danced with his father, five-time World Champion Hoop Dancer, Tony Duncan.
+Violet lives with her husband and four young children in Arizona.

 William designs and builds innovative guitars and stringed instruments and is a founder and Director of the Roberto-Venn School of Luthiery, in Phoenix, AZ.
 A four time GRAMMY nominee Eaton has recorded 16 albums for Canyon Records and tours nationally and internationally.
 In 2015 he received the Arizona Governor’s Arts Award in the ‘artist’ category.
 Eaton has composed for and performed with the William Eaton Ensemble, Nouveau West Chamber Orchestra, Nebraska Chamber Orchestra and Amadeus Trio among others.
 He has performed and collaborated with R. Carlos Nakai, Will Clipman, Claudia Tulip, Allen Ames, Mary Redhouse, Arvel Bird, Edgar Meyer, Anthony Mazzella and Fitzhugh Jenkins.
 Along with his wife Christine, William is the co-Director of Old Town Center for the Arts, in Cottonwood, Arizona.